gbadev-org/tonc/content/asm.md

 The second group are the bit operations, most of which you should be familiar with already.
 The all have exact matches in C operators, with the exception of bit-clear.
 However, the value of such an instruction should be obvious.
 You will notice a distinct absence of shift instructions here, for the simple reason that they're not really necessary: thanks to the barrel shifter, the `mov` instruction can be used for shifts and rotates. ‘r1 = r0\<\<4’ could be written as ‘`mov r1, r0, lsl #4`’.

 I have mentioned this a couple of times now, but as we're dealing with another language now it bares repeating: there is a difference between right-shifting a signed and unsigned numbers.
 Right-shifts remove bits from the top; unsigned numbers should be zero-extended (filled with 0), but signed numbers should be sign-extended (filled with the original MSB).
-This is the difference between a <span class="dfn">logical shift right</span> and an <span class="dfn">arithmetic shift right</span>.
+This is the difference between a <dfn>logical shift right</dfn> and an <dfn>arithmetic shift right</dfn>.
 This doesn't apply to left-shifts, because that fills zeroes either way.

 The third group isn't much of a group, really.
 The status flag operations set the status bits according to the results of their functionality.
 Now, you can do this with the regular instructions as well; for example, a compare (`cmp`) is basically a subtraction that also sets the status flags, i.e., a `subs`.
 The only real difference is that this time there's no register to hold the result of the operation.